 The HR Bonebed contains a menagerie of organisms, many of which are unusual to us in the present.
 But others are very similar to those found alive today.
-Discovered fossils at the site include freshwater and brackish-water mollusks, snails, ray-finned fish, elasmobranchs (the group containing sharks, stingrays, and skates), crocodiles, turtles, and a few mammal teeth and bird bones have been found at the site.
-But what makes the HR Bonebed standout is that it contains an estimated 10,000 and 25,000 invidual dinosaurs.2 These include Triceratops, Pachycephalosaurus, and an assortment of theropods (meat-eating dinosaurs), ranging from Tyrannosaurus to the much smaller dromaeosaurs (“raptors”) and troodontids.
+Discovered fossils at the site include freshwater and brackish-water mollusks, snails, ray-finned fish, elasmobranchs (the group containing sharks, stingrays, and skates), crocodiles, turtles, and a few mammal teeth and bird bones.
+But what makes the HR Bonebed stand out is that it contains an estimated 10,000 to 25,000 individual dinosaurs.2 These include Triceratops, Pachycephalosaurus, and an assortment of theropods (meat-eating dinosaurs), ranging from Tyrannosaurus to the much smaller dromaeosaurs (“raptors”) and troodontids.
 However, more than 95% of the dinosaurs represented at the HR Bonebed actually come from just one species: a large hadrosaur (“duck-billed” dinosaur) called Edmontosaurus annectens.

-The recent summary of HR Bonebed research by Keith Snyder and his team narrowed their focus to 13,000 elements (including about 8,400 identifiable bones) that have already been excavated in 506 square miles of the recovery area between 1996 and 2016.
-All of these fossils are currently being housed at Southwestern Adventist University in Keene, Texas.
+The recent summary of HR Bonebed research by Keith Snyder and his team narrowed their focus to 13,000 elements (including about 8,400 identifiable bones) that they have already excavated in 506 square miles of the recovery area between 1996 and 2016.
+All of these fossils are currently housed at Southwestern Adventist University in Keene, Texas.
 You can view them all online at http://fossil.swau.edu.

 - Very Common